-But you may still be doubting a bit whether or not Google AdWords or Google Ads (as it is called today) works for real estate.
+But you may still be doubting whether or not Google AdWords or Google Ads (as it is called today) works for real estate.

 So, does Google AdWords work for real estate?

-Google AdWords can work for 10% of real estate marketers with an average cost per sale of $254.20 across different offers and provided their revenue goals are well-aligned with their monthly ads budget.
+Google AdWords can work for 10% of real estate marketers with an average cost per sale of $254.20 across different offers, provided their revenue goals align with their monthly ads budget.

 What is Google Ads (Formerly Called Google AdWords)?

-Let’s say you are a property seller and search on Google for something like “current home values in Kansas City”.
+Let’s say you are a property seller and search on Google for “current home values in Kansas City.”

-After Google does its thing, you will get to a search results page (the first page) and will find two types of results.
+After Google does its thing, you will get to a search results page (the first page) and find two results types.

-The majority will be so-called organic search results, while the other results will be results that are usually labeled as “Ad”.
+The majority will be organic search results, while the other results will usually be labeled as “Ad.”

 It enables you to appear in the top results on the first page for this keyword.

-As I’ve already lined out in my article “How to Run Google Ads for Real Estate,” you want to start with search ads (there are many more ad types available in Google’s ad platform).
+As I’ve already lined out in my article “How to Run Google Ads for Real Estate,” you want to start with search ads (many more ad types are available in Google’s ad platform).

 It is for testing reasons, and you will be better able to test a search campaign than others due to better controllable metrics.